 There are many things you can do to help minimize risk before you sell or donate your mobile device.
 If you want to wipe it completely, the following suggestions are a starting point:

-Remember that even by taking all the proper steps – and there are much more than the list above and vary device to device – it still may be more prudent to use your outdated smartphone, tablet or other mobile device for target practice or as a paper weight.
+Remember that even by taking all the proper steps – and there are much more than the list above and vary device to device – it still may be more prudent to use your outdated smartphone, tablet or another mobile device for target practice or as a paperweight.
 Even “hobby hackers” can weasel their way through your wipe.
 Is your identity really worth a few bucks?